 At NMIT, our research tends to be more applied than theoretical, and tutors and students work on real-world projects to help disseminate information in the community where it can be useful.

-Our range of expertise in research is wide-ranging - everything from accounting to aquaculture.
+Our range of expertise in research is wide-ranging - everything from Accounting to Aquaculture.
 Our research connects with other institutions locally, nationally and internationally, contributing to developing evidence and guidance on global problems.
+To accomplish this, NMIT has many systems and processes in place to support kaimahi to carry out research.

 All researchers with research time allocation are expected to use these hours for research activities.
 At NMIT we have the expectation for each researcher to:

-produce at least one Quality Assured output per year (see overview of outputs in 2025), or work towards this if they are a new or emerging researcher.
+produce at least one Quality Assured output per year, or work towards this if they are a new or emerging researcher.

 Our degree courses include meaningful industry-focused research projects as an educational tool, which directly links our research efforts and our educational provision.

-Research at NMIT is funded through internal investment, externally secured grants, contracts with industry, and Performance-based Research Funding (PBRF) from the Tertiary Education Commission.
-The aim of PBRF is to encourage and reward excellent quality research in the tertiary education sector.
+Research at NMIT is funded through internal investment, externally secured grants, contracts with industry, and external funding from the Tertiary Education Commission (TREF(external link)).

 NMIT supports staff with research-related costs such as conference fees, travel, or contract services like research technicians or transcribers.
 The Research and Innovation Office run two Internal Research Funding rounds each year, withadditionalout-of-cycle applications considered.
-The Research Office ran a mid-year training session and provided an exemplar to clarify the application process.
-This led to stronger applications and more successful funding outcomes.
 Staff are also encouraged to seek external funding.